Salted Caramel Banana Bread

 Instructions

 • Preheat the oven to 350ºF (177ºC).
-Spray a loaf pan with non-stick spray.
+Spray a 9" x 5" loaf pan with non-stick spray.
 Set aside.

 • In a medium size bowl, whisk together the flour, baking soda, salt, and baking powder.
 Set aside.

-• In a large bowl with a handheld mixer, or the bowl of a stand mixer fitted with the paddle attachment, beat both of the sugars and butter on medium-high speed until light and fluffy, about 2-3 minutes.
+• In a large bowl with a handheld mixer, or the bowl of a stand mixer fitted with the paddle attachment, beat both of the sugars and the butter together on medium-high speed until light and fluffy, about 2-3 minutes.
 Add the eggs and beat again until completely incorporated.
 Add the banana and the water and beat again until everything is combined.

 • Slowly drizzle the caramel sauce into the batter then stir a couple times to swirl the caramel around.
 There is no need to make sure it's fully incorporated.